 The camera introduced in June of 1923, along with the first 16 mm motion picture film, was called the Ciné-Kodak camera.
-We see in figure 1 a typical variety of it.
+We see in Figure 1 a typical variety of it.

-When the Ciné-Kodak Model B was introduced (in 1925), the Ciné-Kodak became known as the Ciné-Kodak Model A.
+When the Ciné-Kodak Model B was introduced (in 1925), the Ciné-Kodak became renamed as the Ciné-Kodak Model A (and I will call it that).